cfpb/design-system/README.md

 The OAuth app is hosted on [glitch](https://glitch.com/edit/#!/netlifycms-auth).

 Webpack and Jekyll will watch your JS and HTML and recompile when changed.
+The website is in `docs/`.
+[Capital Framework](https://github.com/cfpb/capital-framework) has been copied into `src/`.
-Custom Netlify CMS widgets are in `admin/src/`.
+Custom Netlify CMS widgets are in `docs/admin/src/`.
-Jekyll templates are in `_layouts/`.
+Jekyll templates are in `docs/_layouts/`.
-Design system components are in `components/`.
+Design system components are in YAML in `docs/components/`.

 ### Getting started with Capital Framework